SPAI proposal development support

 Project Title: The South African Expropriation and Restitution Database”

 Abstract: The project seeks to develop a comprehensive, searchable database of all such properties in urban South Africa owned by non-whites at the time of the imposition of apartheid.
 There are three principal goals in doing so.
 In academic terms, this database will permit the direct evaluation of a fundamental assumption in development economics: that property rights insecurity reduces growth and development.
 The key tool here is the post-1994 legal enactment in South Africa giving victims of apartheid the legal right to reclaim properties expropriated from them by the apartheid government.
-But the fact that some urban non-white properties were expropriated and others were not allows us compare similar properties (in economic potential, size, location, etc.), with respect to a series of markers of economic utilization (property value, levels of investment, taxes paid, land utilization).
+But the fact that some urban non-white properties were expropriated, and others were not allows us compare similar properties (in economic potential, size, location, etc.), with respect to a series of markers of economic utilization (property value, levels of investment, taxes paid, land utilization).
 This comparison directly addresses the alleged costs of property-rights insecurity (as all expropriate properties held by whites are by definition insecure under the legal regime in force since the 1990s).
 Secondarily, creating such a comprehensive searchable, geo-located database (which will include ownership, property transactions, subdivisions, etc.), will be a fundamental tool in the hands of S. Africa citizens who do not as yet have an effective way to easily document expropriations of familial properties as much as 70 years in the past.

 The project intersects with ML/AI and Data Analytic components of the Political Science department’s GTG proposal in three main ways: (1) it will require the use of ML tools to properly trace ownership records forward from the apartheid era through property subdivisions, transfers, and renaming of geographic reference points.
-This is a task covering millions of individual property registries; (2) ML tools will also be utilized to asses the racial composition of ownership of properties utilizing such strong markers as name, historical addresses, and where possible matching to national-ID databases (that to this day code using apartheid-era categorizations, and (3) it will directly engage OSU graduate students in developing and operating this database alongside post-docs at the University of Stellenbosch’s Economics Department.
+This is a task covering millions of individual property registries; (2) ML tools will also be utilized to assess the racial composition of ownership of properties utilizing such strong markers as name, historical addresses, and where possible matching to national-ID databases (that to this day code using apartheid-era categorizations, and (3) it will directly engage OSU graduate students in developing and operating this database alongside post-docs at the University of Stellenbosch’s Economics Department.
 The proposal is interdisciplinary, international, and has both academic and societal goals.